 Your property is Advertised on 25 different real estate web sites

 Zillow, Hotpads, Trulia, realtor.com, livelovely, apartments.com, apartment list, Listanza, classifiedadds.com, rent focus, trovit, apartment love, realrentals, Rentmls, Call it home, Nestigator, Padmapper, Craigslist, apartable, radpad, rentlingo, hunt, Abodo, showmetherent, Everyrent.

 Immediate response to prospective tenants

 Phone calls, emails or text messages from prospective tenants are directed to a cell phone to maximize the possibility of immediate response with a live human.
 This is when the “sales” part of this process begins.
-Nurturing leads at every point in the sales cycle will find us a tenant sooner resulting in more income to you.
+Nurturing leads at every point in the sales cycle will find us a tenant sooner and result in more income to you.

-Inquiry phone calls are directed to a live person, Not a machine or an on-line scheduling system.
+Inquiry phone calls are directed to a live person, not a machine or an on-line scheduling system.

 Each prospect is able to reach a live person who can immediately answer questions and schedule an appointment to show the property, but that’s not the end of our first contact with a prospective tenant….
 We then take this opportunity to pre-screen the prospect to make sure they will meet our approval criteria and that they may be a good fit for your property.